Introduction to Certificates

 ever_seen_in_scan

-) - Whether the certificate has ever been seen during a Censys scan of the Internet.
+): Whether the certificate has ever been seen during a Censys scan of the Internet.
 This is a one-way boolean.
-Oncetrue
+Iftrue

 , it remains that way.

 Trust chains are an important part of certificate usage.
-In order for a certificate to be trusted, the certificate must chain up, through a series of signing certificates, to a root certificate that is present in a major root trust store.
+For a certificate to be trusted, the certificate must chain up, through a series of signing certificates, to a root certificate that is present in a major root trust store.

 Censys indexes certificate trust information for each root store in a record called validation